EddyLuten/bhreia.com/docs/campaigns/plans/plan-17.md

 Once inside, Sophia stops calling for help.

 A **DC 15 Dexterity** check or take 1d6 damage from a falling support beam and become trapped.
-Must make a **DC 12 Stength** check to become untrapped.
+Must make a **DC 12 Strength** check to become untrapped.

 A **DC 15 Perception** check reveals a thin trail of blood on the stairs leading to the second floor.